6 easy steps will help students jumpstart their education at Central Arizona College

 Step 3 - See an Academic Advisor

 New students are required to meet with an academic advisor to discuss academic goals and review academic history and test scores.
-The advisor will help the student select courses based on skill level and provide a degree Master Academic Plan (MAP).
+The advisor will help the student select courses based on skill level and interests.

 “Continuing students in a degree or certificate program should review their program of study with an academic advisor each semester,” Helmich explained.
 “This helps ensure that the schedule a student is planning is appropriate for that specific degree program.
 It really helps keep the students on track.”